 Title have come up with another very efficient heavy bag which was designed so boxers have a ‘less dense, more lenient hitting surface to help alleviate sore knuckles, wrists, elbows and shoulders’ The bag can come in either 70lbs or 100lbs pound and has a synthetic leather finish to it.

 Hope you enjoyed this review and hopefully this will help you make the best decision.
-Make sure to check out more of boxing reviews here or why not check out my top 5 freestanding punch bags if none of the above pick your fancy.
+Make sure to check out more of boxing reviews here or why not check out my top 10 free standing punch bags if none of the above pick your fancy.
+See some more top article below on boxing punch bags.

 Also let me know in the comments below which option you might like to go for?